 Don’t take up more responsibilities than you can handle

 Some people believe that it’s only possible to become wealthy if you work hard which is why they take up more and more responsibilities at work and try to prove to others and to themselves that they deserve a pay rise.
 But people are not superheroes and everyone has their limit.
 Some people have more energy, others have less energy.
 Moreover, a busy work schedule does not guarantee success and wealth.
 Work smarter not harder!
-Save some energy for post-work activities.
+Save some energy for post-work activities and you won’t be wondering how to recover from burnout!
 Save time for rest.
 Don’t take up more responsibilities than you can handle.

 If there is a person you can trust, share your emotions with him or her.
 Just don’t become a constant complainer!
 Seek support.
 Ideally, this person should know how to cheer you up or what to say to instill confidence in you when you lack it.
 Avoid people who often bring you down.